LoopLLC/LoopCache/README.md

 Eric Z. Beard
 eric@loopfx.com

-NOTE: This is not even close to functional yet!
-It compiles, and some basic tests pass.
-That's it.
+This project is still very early in development.
+Basic unit tests pass, but it hasn't seen any real-world usage yet.

 ## High Level Requirements